yugabyte/yugabyte-db/docs/content/preview/architecture/docdb-replication/async-replication.md

 ## Supported deployment scenarios

-A number of deployement scenarios is supported.
+A number of deployment scenarios is supported.

 ### Active-passive

-The replication could be unidirectional from a source cluster (also known as producer cluster) to one target cluster (also known as consumer cluster or sink cluster).
-The target clusters are typically located in data centers or regions that are different from the source cluster.
+The replication could be unidirectional from a source universe (also known as producer universe) to one target universe (also known as consumer universe or sink universe).
+The target universes are typically located in data centers or regions that are different from the source universe.
 They are passive because they do not take writes from the higher layer services.
-Usually, such deployments are used for serving low-latency reads from the target clusters, as well as for disaster recovery purposes.
+Usually, such deployments are used for serving low-latency reads from the target universes, as well as for disaster recovery purposes.

 The following diagram shows the source-target deployment architecture: